ysfdc/salesforce_scripts/reports_mover/README.md

 # get_reports.py

-A simple command line utility to dump the Name, ID and Last Run Date of Salesforce Reports based on a filter.
+A simple command line utility to dump the Name, ID, Folder Name and Last Run Date of Salesforce Reports based on a filter.
 The filter can be one of the following:
 * Folder name
 * Reports NOT executed in last N days